carodew/carodew.github.io/_posts/projects/ux/2014-01-01-Nava-Caseflow-build-hearing-schedule.md

 I worked as a senior designer and researcher on Caseflow Hearings (a sub-product of Caseflow) in an individual contributor role.
 Caseflow Hearings supports the scheduling and preparation for hearings on veterans appeals.
 I was on a team with three other designers (the Hearings design lead, one early-career, and one mid-career designer) embedded within a cross-functional agile team.

-The process for building the hearing schedule for the months ahead (that is, determining which days the Board would hold hearings and when Veterans Law Judges and hearing coordinators would be available) was a huge point of frustration for Hearings leadership.
+The process for building the hearing schedule for the months ahead (that is, determining which days the Board would hold hearings and when Veterans Law Judges (VLJs) and hearing coordinators would be available) was a huge point of frustration for Hearings leadership.
 The original functionality had been built in a period of a few weeks in 2019 to accommodate a last minute change in how the Board manages hearings, and improvements had not been prioritized until spring of 2021.

 We knew that this process was a huge pain point for hearing branch leadership but didn’t fully understand the shape of the problem or the best opportunities to make improvements.
 Additionally, our product manager suspected that even though this work was prioritized now, that could change before we had a chance to implement a wholesale redesign of the process.
 He was specifically interested in finding small, incremental improvements that the team could implement in smaller chunks, and which would be easier to get approval to work on.